Royal Army Engineers Regiment (Malaysia): Colonel-in-Chief

+The present Colonel-in-Chief is Sultan Nazrin Muizzuddin Shah ibni Almarhum Sultan Azlan Muhibbuddin Shah Al-Maghfurlah, the present Sultan of Perak.
 The regimental flag has horizontal bars of red, blue and yellow.
 The blue represents the renowned “Sapper Blue” colour used on Engineer tactical signs.
-Yellow represents the Malaysian Monarch and Red represent the sacrifices of the Regiment.
+Yellow represents the Malaysian Monarch and Red represent the sacrifices of the regiment.